-The MPCA is soliciting grant proposals from eligible organizations to work within targeted communities that are experiencing elevated chloride levels in their surface waters or wastewater discharge to provide direct assistance for the upgrade and optimization of water softening systems that will result in a chloride reduction.
+The MPCA sought grant proposals from eligible organizations to work within targeted communities that are experiencing elevated chloride levels in their surface waters or wastewater discharge to provide direct assistance for the upgrade and optimization of water softening systems that will result in a chloride reduction.

 - Eligible applicants: For-profit businesses with under 500 employees; local/regional governmental entity, educational institution, tribal government, or non-profit organization.

 - Grant amount: $200,000 (the grant will be awarded to a single applicant).
 Applicant must provide 25% match as in-kind or cash match.

 The request for proposals (RFP) has full details on who may apply, eligible project costs, and other information that will help applicants submit a proposal.

 The RFP and application materials can only be accessed and submitted through the online SWIFT portal.

 - Find the event name (MPCA-Chloride Reduction Grant-Water Softening) or ID (2000011705).